torleifg/bookquest/README.md

   metadataPrefix: marc21
 ```

-Run the following commands in the project directory:
+Run the following command in the project directory:

 ```shell
 docker compose up
 ```

+Open and run the application in your IDE or run the following command in the project directory:

 ```shell
 ./gradlew bootRun